CHURCH GROUPS

 Deepen your faith.
 Join our weekly Bible Studies and Prayer Meetings.

-Bible Study meets on Thursday at 3pm in Fortrose - contact the minister for details - pauses in mid April 2026 for Easter - restarts May 26.
+Bible Study meets on Thursday at 3pm in Fortrose - contact the minister for details - has restarted in May 26.

-Prayer Meeting takes place on Thursday evenings at 7pm - 7:30 pm on Zoom - contact the minister for details - - pauses in mid April 2026 for Easter - restarts May 26.
+Prayer Meeting takes place on Thursday evenings at 7pm - 7:30 pm on Zoom - contact the minister for details - has restarted in May 26.

 CREATE